gangadhar3303/matic-cli/README.md

 - `../../bin/express-cli --start`

   - Creates the desired remote setup, based on the preferences defined in the `.env.devnet<id>` file
-  - `--start` command can be used also to target an existing AWS setup.
-If changes to `.env.devnet<id>` file are detected, the previous devnet will be destroyed and a new one created, reusing the same AWS VMs
+  - `--start` command can be used also to target an existing GCO setup.
+If changes to `.env.devnet<id>` file are detected, the previous devnet will be destroyed and a new one created, reusing the same GCP VMs
      To destroy the remote devnet, you can execute the `--destroy` command.

 - `../../bin/express-cli --destroy`